knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

 <a name="getactivitytemplate"></a>
 # **GetActivityTemplate**
-> ModelTemplateResource GetActivityTemplate (string id)
+> TemplateResource GetActivityTemplate (string id)

 Get a single activity template